IntersectAustralia/dc12c/manual/_posts/0000-05-01-edit-details.md

 To update your details, click your email in the navigation bar.

-(TODO image)

-Click "Edit My Details"
+1. Click "Edit My Details"

-(TODO image)

-Then fill in your new details and press "Save".
+2. Fill in your new details and press "Save".

-(TODO image)
+{% pic editdetails Edit My Details %}